curl/everything-curl/opensource.md

 proprietary code with it, without anyone requiring you to give any changes back to the project - but you may not claim that you wrote it.

+Early on in the project we iterated over a few different other licenses before we settled on this.
+We started out GPL, then tried MPL and landed on this MIT derivative.
+We will never change license again.

 ## Copyright

 Copyright is a legal right created by the law of a country that grants the